+CHAPTER I

-CHAPTER I General provisions.
+General provisions.

-Article 1 Scope and objectives.
+Scope and objectives.

-This regulation applies to all persons who are required by an epidemiologist to quarantine or isolate on the basis of the Epidemiological Act no. 19/1997, with subsequent amendments, due to the SARS-CoV-2 virus whether it results from the Epidemic Act or this regulation or a decision directed specifically to the person concerned.
+This regulation applies to all persons who are required to be isolated by an epidemiologist based on the Epidemiological Act no. 19/1997, with subsequent amendments, due to the SARS-CoV-2 virus whether it results from the Epidemic Act or this regulation or a decision directed specifically to the person concerned.
 This regulation also applies to quarantine measures at Iceland's borders due to COVID-19.

-Article 2 Definitions.
+Definitions.